Garrett Cooper Player Props: Marlins vs. Mets

 - Cooper hit .261 with 33 doubles, two triples, nine home runs and 40 walks.

-- He hit a home run in nine games a year ago (out of 119 opportunities, 7.6%), going deep in 1.9% of his trips to the dish.
+- He hit a home run in 7.6% of his games last season (119 in all), leaving the ballpark in 1.9% of his trips to home plate.

-- Cooper drove in a run in 30.3% of his 119 games last year, with more than one RBI in 10.9% of those contests (13).
+- Cooper picked up an RBI in 30.3% of his 119 games last year, with more than one RBI in 10.9% of those contests (13).
 He drove in three or more runs in one game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.